CommunicationSeptember 1, 2024 · 8 min read

 What a Boundary Statement Is (and Isn't)

-Before the scripts: a brief reset on what a boundary actually is in communication, because it matters for how you write one.
+Before the scripts: a quick reset on what a boundary is in communication, because it shapes how you write one.

-A boundary is a statement about what you will or won't do — not a demand about what the other person must do.
-"I need you to stop talking to me that way" is not a boundary; it's a request that the other person change their behavior.
-"I'm going to end the conversation if the tone stays like this" is a boundary — it describes your own action.
+A boundary is a statement about what you will or won't do, not a demand that they change.
+"I need you to stop talking to me that way" is a request for their behavior.
+"I'm going to end the conversation if the tone stays like this" is a boundary: it describes your action.

-This distinction matters practically: boundaries you control are enforceable.
-Demands that require someone else's compliance are not.
-In a text context, a real boundary looks like: "I communicate about the kids through the parenting app only.
+That distinction matters.
+Boundaries you control are enforceable.
+Demands that need their compliance are not.
+In text, a real boundary looks like: "I communicate about the kids through the parenting app only.
 I won't be responding to personal texts."
-That's enforceable.
 You simply don't respond.
-No one else has to do anything.
+No one else has to cooperate.

 Principles for Effective Text Boundaries

 Short is better.
-A one-sentence boundary statement is more powerful than three paragraphs explaining why you're setting it.
+One sentence beats three paragraphs explaining why you have the right.
 Length reads as uncertainty.
 Brevity reads as settled.

 No JADE.
 Don't Justify, Argue, Defend, or Explain.
-You don't need to make the case for why you have the right to this boundary.
-You just state it.
+You don't need to make the case for the boundary.
+State it.

 No apology.
-Apologizing for a boundary before or after stating it softens it into a request.
-"I'm sorry, but I need..." is not a boundary statement — it's a plea.
-State the boundary without softening.
+"I'm sorry, but I need..." softens a boundary into a plea.
+State it without cushioning.

 State your action, not their required behavior.
 "I won't be discussing this further" rather than "You need to stop bringing this up."

 Once is enough.
-State the boundary once, clearly.
-If they push, repeat it — perhaps slightly reworded.
-Do not elaborate or defend.
-The Broken Record technique: same boundary, different words, no new information.
+State it clearly.
+If they push, repeat it, maybe reworded.
+Don't elaborate or defend.
+Broken Record: same boundary, different words, no new information.

 Scripts by Situation